ajitsingh98/Data-Science-Interview-Questions-Answers/linear_regression_and_regularization.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-In high-dimensional settings (where $p > n$), traditional measures like sum of squared errors, p-values, and $R^2$can be misleading.
-A model might show zero residuals or an$R^2$  of 1 simply due to overfitting, not because it is genuinely good.
+In high-dimensional settings (where $p > n $), traditional measures like sum of squared errors, p-values, and $ R^2 $can be misleading.
+A model might show zero residuals or an$ R^2$  of 1 simply due to overfitting, not because it is genuinely good.
 To avoid misinterpretation, rely on performance metrics from an independent test set or cross-validation, as these provide a more accurate assessment of the model's true effectiveness.

 </details>